AI-DB-UoM/complex_spatial_data_generation/README.md

 The filled-in prototypes are further semantically-augmented using an LLM.

 ### Ground-truth Derivation
-Ground-truth are derived by;
+Ground-truth are derived by:
   1. Geospatially, we call Google Maps APIs to obtain correct answers.

-  2. Semantically, we computer cosine-similarity between query embedding and the embedding of google maps user reviews.
+  2. Semantically, we compute cosine-similarity between query embedding and the embedding of google maps user reviews.

+We select the top-5 similar places as ground-truth for a CSQ.

 ## System Architecture
 We aim to guide our LLM planner to learn the reasoning steps for CSQ decompistion.
 This is achieved by few-shot prompting without any training.
-The objective of our system is to generate a set of ordered, correct and verifiable sub-queries with an input CSQ.
+The objective of our system is to generate a set of ordered, correct and verifiable sub-queries for an input CSQ.

 ![System Architecture](images/system_design.png)